valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ### Write safety

-Redis Cluster uses asynchronous replication between nodes, and **last failover wins** implicit merge function.
+Valkey Cluster uses asynchronous replication between nodes, and **last failover wins** implicit merge function.
 This means that the last elected master dataset eventually replaces all the other replicas.
 There is always a window of time when it is possible to lose writes during partitions.
 However these windows are very different in the case of a client that is connected to the majority of masters, and a client that is connected to the minority of masters.

-Redis Cluster tries harder to retain writes that are performed by clients connected to the majority of masters, compared to writes performed in the minority side.
+Valkey Cluster tries harder to retain writes that are performed by clients connected to the majority of masters, compared to writes performed in the minority side.
 The following are examples of scenarios that lead to loss of acknowledged writes received in the majority partitions during failures: